Two people fall ill in restaurant in poison attack city: UK police

 They surfaced a day after President Vladimir Putin said Russia had located Petrov and Boshirov, but that there was nothing special or criminal about them.

-Reporting by Guy Faulconbridge and Paul Sandle; Editing by Angus MacSwan
+Reporting by Guy Faulconbridge and Paul Sandle; Additional reporting by Rishika Chatterjee in Bengaluru; Editing by Angus MacSwan, Jonathan Oatis and Daniel Wallis